Sulli the Diabetes Guru: Your Diabetes Voice Assistant

-Another important topic for people with Type 2 diabetes is cravings.
-When adjusting to a new life with T2D, especially from a nutrition perspective, cravings can become a real issue and hinder one’s progress to reach their glycemic goals.
-For example, Sulli’s tips on beating hunger cravings include testing glucose to ensure you’re not experiencing hypoglycemia (low blood sugar) and drinking a glass of water and waiting 20 minutes for the hunger to subside.
+Another important topic for people with type 2 diabetes is cravings.
+When adjusting to a new life with type 2 diabetes (T2D), especially from a nutrition perspective, cravings can become a real issue and hinder one’s progress to reach their glycemic goals.
+For example, Sulli’s tips on beating hunger cravings include testing blood glucose to ensure you’re not experiencing hypoglycemia (low blood sugar) and drinking a glass of water and waiting 20 minutes for the hunger to subside.

 - How many pills should I take?